rgardner/rgardner.github.io/about.md

 At school, I am an **Executive Board Member** of [Tech@NYU](http://www.techatnyu.org/), the largest student tech organization in NYC.
-I lead the After Hours initiative (neé HackNights), a weekly meetup for programmers, designers, researchers, and entrepreneurs from universities in the New York City area.
-[Learn more about HackNights here.](http://www.techatnyu.org/#build-and-socialize)
+I lead the After Hours initiative (neé HackNights), a weekly meetup for designers, developers, and entrepreneurs from universities in the New York City area.
+[Learn more about After Hours here.](http://www.techatnyu.org/#build-and-socialize)

 You can also find me playing the trumpet in [NYU's Music Education Jazz